nsaxelby/EasyVideoTrimmer/README.md

 ### Code/Solution

-I will initially target .net 5.0 because it is the new unified platform that Microsoft is on the journey towards and I have not yet built a project using it, however if there are library issues I may need to revert to .net framework.
+I will initially target .net 5.0 ( or .net 6.0 preview because of MAUI ) because it is the new unified platform that Microsoft is on the journey towards and I have not yet built a project using it, however if there are library issues I may need to revert to .net framework.

 ### Transcode/Convert/Trimming library